tpeterka/mpas-o-workflow/README.md

 `output.nc` on disk, otherwise the program will complain.
 For the first execution, set `passthru = True` in `mpas-henson.py` so that a file is produced on disk, and then leave the file there.
 Afterwards you may set `passthru = False` for memory mode.
-Alternatively, you may copy the blank netcdf file `blank.nc` from the top level of the mpas-o-workflow repository to the current directory and rename `blank.nc` to `output.nc`.
+Alternatively, you may copy the blank netcdf file `blank.nc` from the top level of the mpas-o-workflow repository to the compass execution directory `/path_to/compass-baroclinic-test/ocean/baroclinic_channel/10km/default/forward` and rename `blank.nc` to `output.nc`.

 Run the workflow as follows.